Magical Drop III: Release

 Magical Drop III was first released for the Neo Geo arcade system (MVS) in Japan by Data East on February 25, 1997, and later in North America by SNK on March.
 There are differences between the original Japanese version and English release, such as the removal of Japanese voice acting and rival opponents in adventure mode, among other changes.
 On March 21, an album containing music from the game was co-published in Japan by Scitron and Pony Canyon.
 It was also published in Japan for the Neo Geo home system (AES) on April 25.
 On June 20, the game was first ported to the Sega Saturn under the subtitle Toretate Zoukangou!.
 (Note: とれたて増刊号！ (Toretate Zōkangō!))
-A North American localization under the title Magical Drop was showcased at E3 1997 and planned to be released by Koei, but it never released.
+A North American localization under the title Magical Drop was showcased at E3 1997 and planned to be released by Koei, but was never released.
 The Saturn version changes the speed and various other aspects of gameplay.
 On October 30, the game was then ported to PlayStation under the subtitle Yokubari Tokudaigou!, (Note: よくばり特大号！ (Yokubari Tokudaigō!)) which allows the player to choose between the Saturn's re-balanced version and a version more faithful to the original arcade iteration.
 In 1998, the Saturn version was re-released as part of the "Sakatore" budget line.